EG Andromedae: System

-The giant star doesn't fill its Roche lobe but there are still large uncertainties on its mass and radius.
+The giant star does not fill its Roche lobe but there are still large uncertainties on its mass and radius.
 Even the parameters of the white dwarf are not strictly constrained, but available models can give lower and upper limits.

 Spectrum

 The optical spectral classification of EG Andromedae is M2IIIep, the one of a cool giant star with a peculiar spectrum and strong emission lines.
 The white dwarf contaminates the spectrum of the giant star photoionizes the stellar wind, giving rise to the spectral peculiarities.
 Emission lines H-alpha and H-beta, as well as TiO and CaI ones, change in phase with the orbit.

 The white dwarf is best studied in the ultraviolet, where also highly ionized species sulfur, oxygen, nitrogen, carbon and phosphorus can be identified with their absorption or emission lines.

 X-ray observation of EG Andromedae detected a hot plasma (at a temperature of 3 keV) that is likely situated in the outer boundary layer of the white dwarf, without any contribution from an accretion disk.